Preventing Diabetic Foot Ulcers: A Comprehensive Guide

 • Wash your feet daily, dry between your toes, and do not use powder

-• If your feet become really dry, moisturize them but take care not to get the cream between your toes
+• If your feet become really dry, moisturize them but take care not to get the lotion between your toes

 • Don’t use garters or elastics to hold up your stockings